MinhXu/Optimizing-Resource-Reallocation-for-Dynamic-Requests-in-IoT-based-on-NFV/README.md

 There are some packages and tools need to be installed:
 1. Python packages: sklearn, tf_agents, tensorflow
 2. optimization tools: cplex, gurobi

+This provide API to generate dataset for the problem